Careers Guidance

 6. Experiences Of Workplaces

-organisations such as The Princes Trust to gain insight into the world of work.
+• Where appropriate and with the relevant risk assessments, students are supported to find work experience or volunteering opportunities in the community with organisations such as The King’s Trust to gain an insight into the world of work.

 7. Encounters With Further And Higher Education